Wazir Khan Chowk: Structures located in the square

 Wazir Khan Chowk features the tomb of the Sufi saint Said Soaf, and the Well of Dina Nath.

 Restoration

-In 2012, the Pilot Urban Conservation and Infrastructure Improvement Project—the Shahi Guzargah Project was launched by the Government of Punjab, and the Aga Khan Trust for Culture (AKTC) which restored a section of Shahi Guzargah which included the Wazir Khan Chowk.
-Prior to completion of the project's first phase, the square had been encroached upon by illegally erected shops which blocked off much of the mosque from the surrounding neighborhood.
+In 2012, the Pilot Urban Conservation and Infrastructure Improvement Project—the Shahi Guzargah Project was launched by the Government of Punjab, and the Aga Khan Trust for Culture (AKTC) which restored a section of Shahi Guzargah that included the Wazir Khan Chowk.

+Prior to completion of the project's first phase, the square had been encroached upon by illegally erected shops which blocked off the view of much of the mosque from the surrounding neighborhood.
 The first phase of the project removed illegally constructed shops, restoring views of the mosque.
 Wazir Khan Chowk was extensively rehabilitated by removal of 73 illegally constructed buildings, while the well of Dina Nath was also restored.
-Power lines along the project corridor were also placed underground.
+Electric power lines along the project corridor were also placed underground.
 The Chitta Gate at the eastern entrance to Wazir Khan Chowk was rehabilitated.